stefanfreitag/anti-spaghetti-workshop/slides.md

 ```

 - Possible reasons
-  - Accidentally deletion of files
+  - Backup in case of accidental deletion
   - Refactoring
 - Differences between copy and original file increase over time

+Note:

 - In the IT world "TEST" would contain e.g. unit tests (later more)